 You might also be interested in reading my ultimate guide for Island Hopping Thailand in where I explain you what to expect on which island.
 Curious how much a trip to Thailand will cost you?
 Click on the link to see what you will pay for food, transport, accommodation and alcohol.
 If you still need help planning a trip to Thailand then let me know.

-If this article was helpful for you would you mind helping me by sharing it to Google+ or a Facebook Group?
-Or to pin it to Pinterest?
+If this article was helpful for your upcoming Thailand trip would you mind helping me by sharing this article in a Facebook Group, pin it to Pinterest or tweet it on Twitter?
 Thank you so much...
+I really appreciated it.